nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ### Where can I purchase C.H.I.P.
 Pro?
 We offer the C.H.I.P.
 Pro Dev kit and C.H.I.P.
-Pro in our [web store](https://nextthing.co/pages/store).
+Pro in our [web store](https://nextthing.co/pages/chippro).

 ###  How many may I order?
-As many or as few as you need.
-1 to 1 million (or more).
-For orders over 1K please contact [sales@nextthing.co](mailto:sales@nextthing.co) to set up a purchase order.
+As many or as few as you need: 1 to 1 million (or more).
+For orders over 1KU please contact [sales@nextthing.co](mailto:sales@nextthing.co) to set up a purchase order.

 ### What is the lead time on a C.H.I.P.
 Pro order?

-The time the order leaves our shipping facility depends on the number of units purchased.
+The time your order leaves our shipping facility depends on the number of units purchased.

 | # of Units | Ships Out                  |
 |------------|----------------------------|